szorfein/paranoid-ninja/README.md

 ## About
 A script to protect your privacy.
-Randomize the MAC address, localtime, private ip and apply a Transparent proxy through Tor with nftables or iptables.
+Can optionnaly forge a random MAC address, localtime, hostname, private ip and apply a Transparent proxy through Tor with nftables or iptables.

 #### Firewall
 Add a basic and secure firewall with log and TOR, inspired by project like [TOR transparent-proxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy), [anonsurf](https://github.com/ParrotSec/anonsurf), [kalitorify](https://github.com/brainfucksec/kalitorify.git), [iptables-essential](https://github.com/trimstray/iptables-essentials).